 The cases for vitamin D and melatonin differ.
 While there is also evidence that vitamin D and melatonin may have positive effects on immune function, a specific antiviral effect remains unproven.

 What's the evidence that supplements are helpful for COVID-19?

 Though COVID-19 is a new illness, a few clinical trials have explored the possibility that supplements may be effective.
 And, unfortunately, most of the evidence is unconvincing.

 For example, a few observational studies link lower blood vitamin levels with a higher risk of testing positive for the virus that causes COVID-19 (see this study and this one).
 But studies like these cannot prove that vitamin D protects people against infection.
 Further, a randomized controlled study of people with moderate to severe COVID-19 who received a high dose of vitamin D showed no benefit.
 On the other hand, a small study of high-risk, elderly persons with COVID-19 found that rates of death at 14 days was lower among those receiving high dose vitamin D than those receiving a lower dose.

-Similarly, a 2021 study of zinc and vitamin C demonstrated no benefit for people with mild COVID-19.
+A 2021 study of zinc and vitamin C demonstrated no benefit for people with mild COVID-19.
 In this study, people whose symptoms did not require hospital admission were randomly assigned to receive

 - only vitamin C, 8,000 mg/day (the recommended daily amount is 75 mg/day for women and 90 mg/day for men)